psfu/waterwave/README.md

   > 1 thread for R/W handler of server and R/W handler of client and also for handler of working

 #### RESULT
-* just Mysql can upto 100K QPS
+* just directly connecting to Mysql can upto 100K QPS
-* the best result is the single thread Proxy(NIO), and it may reach 75K QPS and with low CPU using.
+* the best result is the single thread Proxy(NIO), and it may reach 75K QPS, wich is with low CPU using.
-* proxy using BIO may reach 70K QPS and with some CPU using.
+* proxy using BIO may reach 70K QPS , wich is with some CPU using.
-* proxy using AIO may reach 70K QPS and with some higher CPU using.
+* proxy using AIO may reach 70K QPS , wich is with some higher CPU using.
-* due to the implementation using synchronization in the writer, the NIO with 1T + 1T + nT implementation has low QPS, this may improve by the changes of the strategy
+* due to using synchronization in the implementation of the writer, the NIO with 1T + 1T + nT implementation has low QPS, this may improve by changing the strategy.

 #### THREADS QPS (KQPS)